mseri/crypto-multihash/README.md

 # TODO

 - ~~Test the new `getBase` implementation using quickcheck~~
-- Test the correct support of truncated multihashes, including the truncation length that triggers easy failures in `getBase`
+- Accurately test the correct support of truncated multihashes, including the truncation length that triggers easy failures in `getBase`
 - Implement benchmarks, then start optimising the code where possible
 - ~~Use the hash length in `checkPayload` to treat correctly truncated hashes (see https://github.com/jbenet/multihash/issues/1#issuecomment-91783612)~~
 - Improve documentation
-- Improve testing for for raised exceptions
 - Implement `shake-128` and `shake-256` multihashes
-- Implement `Base32` encoding waiting for https://github.com/jbenet/multihash/issues/31 to be resolved)
+- ~~Implement `Base32` encoding~~ waiting for https://github.com/jbenet/multihash/issues/31 to be resolved)